ESMValGroup/ESMValCore/doc/api/esmvalcore.api.recipe.rst

 Recipe metadata
 ***************

-:py:class:`esmvalcore.experimental.recipe.Recipe` info is a class that holds metadata from a recipe.
+:py:class:`esmvalcore.experimental.recipe.Recipe` is a class that holds metadata from a recipe.

 .. code-block:: python